The absent bow tie sign represents the loss of the normal appearance of the menisci on parasagittal MRI images and is suggestive of meniscal injury.

 The double contour sign is a helpful radiologic sign of trochlear dysplasia and is seen on true lateral knee radiographs as a double line at the anterior aspect of condyles that occurs if the medial femoral condyle is hypoplastic.

 The double delta sign is a feature that has been described in a bucket handle meniscal tear when the inner meniscal fragment flipped anteriorly adjacent to the anterior horn of the donor site and is referred to as a displaced bucket handle tear.
 The original location of the posterior horn remain...

 The double density sign, also sometimes clumsily referred to as the hotter spot within hot area sign, is a bone scan sign of an osteoid osteoma.

 It refers to a central focus of intense uptake (the nidus) within a surrounding lower, but nonetheless increased uptake, rim.

 Thickening of the insertion of the lateral pterygoid muscle can mimic an anterior displaced temporomandibular disc.
 When both thickening of the inferior belly insertion and an anteriorly displaced disc are present, as in temporomandibular joint dysfunction, the two structures parallel each other...

-The double line sign is an MRI finding seen at the periphery of a region of osteonecrosis (avascular necrosis, bone infarct).
-It is best seen on T2 weighted sequences and consists of an inner bright T2 line representing granulation tissue and surrounding dark zones representing adjacent scleroti...
+The double line sign is a pathognomonic MRI finding seen at the periphery of a region of osteonecrosis (avascular necrosis, bone infarct), representing the border between the viable and non-viable bone 4.
+It is best seen on T2 and T2 FS sequences and consists of two serpentine lines: an inner br...

 The double Oreo cookie sign refers to the presence of two hyperintense lines in the superior glenoid labrum, one of which represents a superior labral tear and the other a physiological sublabral recess 1, 2.